-A book award for the best book published by a member during the previous year was awarded by the Executive Council for the first time to Cecil B. Currey in 1997 for Victory at Any Cost: The Genius of Viet Nam’s Gen. Vo Nguyen Giap.
+An award for the best book published by an AGSS member during the previous year was awarded by the AGSS Executive Council for the first time to Cecil B. Currey in 1997 for Victory at Any Cost: The Genius of Viet Nam’s Gen. Vo Nguyen Giap.
 Because of Currey’s generous pledge to fund the award for future recipients, the Executive Council named the award in his honor.
-The winner of the award will receive a plaque and a monetary prize at the annual conference.
+The winner of the award will receive a plaque and a monetary prize at the annual conference [usually held in the Fall].
 The award is only open to members of the association.
-To be considered for the award, please send a cover letter and three copies of the book to the committee chair as soon as possible, but no later than 1 June of the year following the book’s publication.
-Because of the pandemic, books published in 2019 and 2020 will be considered for the 2021 award.
-Books considered for the 2021 award must be sent to the committee chair by 1 June 2021.
+To be considered for the award, please send a cover letter and three copies of the book to the committee chair no later than 15 June of the year for which the book is being considered.
+In 2025, books published between 2024 and June 2025 will be considered.

 Previous Award Winners